Locations

 Another organization applied Azure Hybrid Benefit to all eligible VMs, cutting Azure costs by roughly 40% on those workloads (since they were no longer paying Microsoft again for Windows Server licenses they already owned).

-These are real, sizeable savings that directly reduce your EA spend.
-Plus, by implementing governance (turning off idle resources, etc.), companies often trim 10-20% of waste from Azure bills.
+Additionally, by implementing governance measures (such as turning off idle resources), companies can often reduce their Azure bills by 10-20%.
 Azure optimization can be one of the highest-impact cost-saving areas in an EA renewal.

 Action: